Billy Sunday Preaches Vigorously

 Here’s a YouTube clip of a proposed movie on Billy Sunday:

-The next blog article will delve into some of Sunday’s sermons and discuss what he believed and taught.
-(Click SUBSCRIBE to go to the SUBSCRIBE Button in the sidebar to get the next blog post free by email.)
+The next blog article in this series will delve into some of Sunday’s sermons and discuss what he believed and taught.

 Questions to Ponder

 - What could a present-day Bible teacher do today to seize the attention and commitment of contemporary Americans as Billy Sunday did in his day?